Raijeee/SleepSync/rawpython.md

         self.connection.commit()

     def query_user(self,username):
+        # This function will match the credientials of the input with the database Username
         self.username=username
         result = self.cursor.execute(f"select * from USERS where username='{username}';")
         return result.fetchone()

     def query_password(self,password):
+        # This function will match the credientials of the input with the database Password
         self.password=password
         result = self.cursor.execute(f"select * from USERS where password='{password}';")
         return result.fetchone()

     def create_new_user(self, email, username, password):
+        # This function will create a new user that includes email, username and password
         self.cursor.execute("INSERT into Users values (?,?,?,?)",
                             (random.randint(1,1000000), username, email, encrypt_password(password)))
         self.connection.commit()

     def createsleepdata(self):
+        # This function will create the sleepdata table if not created yet
         self.cursor.execute("""
                 CREATE TABLE if not exists SleepData(
                 date VARCHAR(256) not null,